Optimal Nutrition Series: Eating Well On A Budget

 Take advantage of savings programs.

-Almost every grocery store now has its form of a savings plan – a membership that gives members special discounts on items.
+Almost every grocery store now has its form of a savings plan – a membership that gives members exclusive discounts on items.

 If you’ve never bothered to sign up, do it the next time you’re at the store.
 They’re almost always free, and they can save you between $1 and $6 on a single item.